-If you have been in an area where malaria occurs, were exposed to mosquitoes, and have flu-like symptoms, but tests do not show the malaria parasite in your blood, the tests should be repeated 3 or 4 times to confirm that you do not have a malaria infection.
-During treatment, tests are repeated to follow the course of the infection and to check whether the number of parasites is decreasing.
+If you have been in an area where malaria occurs and you develop a fever up to one year after returning, your doctor may test you for malaria.
+If the tests do not show malaria, you may need more tests to make sure that you do not have a malaria infection.
+During treatment, tests are repeated to follow the course of the infection and to see if the treatment is working.

 Your age and health condition are important factors in selecting a medicine to prevent or treat malaria.
 Pregnant women, children, people who are very old, people who have other health problems, and those who did not take medicine to prevent malaria infection require special consideration.

 Prevention of malaria involves protecting yourself against mosquito bites and taking antimalarial medicines.
-But public health officials strongly recommend that young children and pregnant women avoid travelling to areas where malaria is common.
+But public health officials strongly recommend that young children, pregnant women, and people who have no spleen avoid travelling to areas where malaria is common.

-The most current information about malaria is available from the Public Health Agency of Canada (PHAC), the U.S. Centers for Disease Control and Prevention (CDC), and the World Health Organization (WHO).
+The most current information about malaria is available from the Government of Canada, the U.S. Centers for Disease Control and Prevention (CDC), and the World Health Organization (WHO).
 If you are planning international travel, you can learn about the risk of malaria in that geographic area and the medicines recommended to prevent infection by contacting: